tom-weelborg/latex-resume-template-example/README.md

   - Show what you learned [here](./contents/right_column/degrees.private.tex).
     Example: `2020 & Computer Science (Master of Science)`

+Additionally, available document languages can be customized [here](./styles/language.sty).
+They can be selected in the [private constants file](./shared/constants.private.tex) using for example `\selectlanguage{ngerman}`.

 ## Inspirations

 This template was inspired by many different works of other people.